loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 summary: To install StrongLoop tools (but not API Connect), you must have compiler tools installed.
 ---

+{% include see-also.html title="no" content="
 **Why do I need to install a compiler?**

-Some devops features such as [monitoring](https://docs.strongloop.com/display/SLC/Monitoring-app-metrics) and [memory / CPU profiling](https://docs.strongloop.com/display/SLC/Profiling) require native (C--) code.
+Some devops features such as [monitoring](https://docs.strongloop.com/display/SLC/Monitoring-app-metrics) and [memory / CPU profiling](https://docs.strongloop.com/display/SLC/Profiling) require native (C++) code.
 StrongLoop distributes its software with npm, but npm compiles native code upon installation.
 Therefore, to take advantage of these features, you must install a compiler.
+If you don't want these features, you may see error messages, but you should still be able install successfully.
+" %}

+{% include toc.html %}

 ## Overview

 If you don't have a C++ compiler (Visual C++ on Windows or XCode on OSX) and associated command-line tools, you won't be able to view most useful metrics, and you won't be able to perform [CPU profiling](https://docs.strongloop.com/display/SLC/CPU-profiling) or [take heap snapshots](https://docs.strongloop.com/display/SLC/Taking-heap-snapshots).

 {% include important.html content="
 If you don't have compiler tools, when you run your application, you may see error messages such as \"**strong-agent could not load optional native add-on**\".

-To eliminate the error messages and enable monitoring and tracing features, install the appropriate C-- compiler and related tools as described below.
+To eliminate the error messages and enable monitoring and tracing features, install the appropriate C++ compiler and related tools as described below.
 " %}

 ### Configuring Python directory